awsdocs/aws-codebuild-user-guide/doc_source/how-to-integrate-config.md

 The blocks at the top of the page are collectively called the timeline\.
 The timeline shows the date and time that the recording was made\.

-For more information, see [Viewing Configuration Details in the AWS Config Console](https://docs.aws.amazon.com/config/latest/developerguide/view-manage-resource-console.html) in the *AWS Config Developer Guide*\.
+For more information, see [Viewing configuration details in the AWS Config console](https://docs.aws.amazon.com/config/latest/developerguide/view-manage-resource-console.html) in the *AWS Config Developer Guide*\.

 Example of a CodeBuild project in AWS Config: